Poker glossary & must-know terms

 Lowball: A form of poker in which the best ranked poker hands are determined by low cards.

 No-Limit: A betting structure of poker which allows players to bet any amount up to the entirety of their stack.
+You can learn more about the different betting structures in poker in our guide.

 Open: The first player to make an action during a hand.